PrestaShop/docs/src/content/1.7/testing/web-acceptance-tests/how-to-contribute-and-create-web-acceptance-tests.md

 Note that all these functions are used at mocha hooks functions in the global `describe` but can be called somewhere else.

 ##### Files
-Some of our tests need to create files (ex: Create file in BO), or to check some text in a PDF file (ex: Create and check invoice).
+Some of our tests need to create files (ex: Create files in BO), or to check some text in a PDF file (ex: Create and check invoice).
 For this specific need, we use functions in `Files.js`.

 When a test is finished, all created/downloaded files are deleted using a function from the same file : `deleteFile` as part of the "cleaning behind" approach.